sharkfan/MU-GitHub-Analyzer/README.md

-### What is MUGHA
+### What is the MU GitHub Analyzer

-MU GitHub Analyzer is a program that accesses GitHub projects to find data that can be used (by other programs) to find trends and their effects in Software Development.
+MU GitHub Analyzer (MUGHA) is a program that accesses GitHub projects to find data that can be used (by other programs) to find trends and their effects in Software Development.

 **A summary of MUGHA’s capabilities as of May 2017**